Squarerootofpi/lessons/seminary_bom_2024/13 Nov 2024 Ether3.md

 ## Group 4
 The brother of Jared promised that he would believe the words the Lord would speak in the future (see Ether 3:11–12).
 Discuss (and prepare to share) why you think the brother of Jared trusted in the Lord so much that he agreed to this.

+## Jeffrey R. Holland:
+“Redemptive faith must often be exercised toward experiences in the future[.] … Faith is to agree unconditionally—and in advance—to whatever conditions God may require in both the near and distant future” (Jeffrey R. Holland, Christ and the New Covenant: The Messianic Message of the Book of Mormon [1997], 18–19).

+God “knoweth all things, and there is not anything save he knows it” [2 Nephi 9:20]. … Nevertheless, God has frequently asked questions of mortals, usually as a way to test their faith, measure their honesty, or develop their knowledge.
+(Jeffrey R. Holland, Christ and the New Covenant: The Messianic Message of the Book of Mormon [1997], 19–20)